apache/predictionio/docs/manual/source/customize/troubleshooting.html.md

 pio train --stop-after-read
 ```

-If your data is empty, you should see the following error thrown by the `sanityCheck()` function:
+If your data is empty, you should see the following error thrown by the
+`sanityCheck()` function:

 ```
-2015-01-12 17:46:14,026 INFO  workflow.CoreWorkflow$ - Performing data sanity check on training data.
+[INFO] [CoreWorkflow$] Performing data sanity check on training data.
-2015-01-12 17:46:14,027 INFO  workflow.CoreWorkflow$ - org.template.recommendation.TrainingData supports data sanity check.
+[INFO] [CoreWorkflow$] org.template.recommendation.TrainingData supports data sanity check.
 Performing check.
 Exception in thread "main" java.lang.IllegalArgumentException: requirement failed: ratings cannot be empty!
 	at scala.Predef$.require(Predef.scala:233)
 	at org.template.recommendation.TrainingData.sanityCheck(DataSource.scala:73)